benbossc/geospatial-open-data/README.md

 Type in ```tmap_mode("view")``` and then map <i>myaddress.sf</i> (Hint: Refer to what we did in class/lab for referesher).
 Zoom into the point.
 Did it get your home address correct?

+Let’s bring in a csv file containing the street addresses of homeless shelters and services in Los Angeles County , which I also downloaded from Los Angeles’ open data portal.

 ```R
 shelters.df <- read_csv("https://raw.githubusercontent.com/crd230/data/master/Homeless_Shelters_and_Services.csv")